Doegstra/Deep-Q-Learning-Banana-Navigation/README.md

 # Deep Q-Learning Banana-Navigation
-Deep Q-Learning applied to Banana Navigation using Unity Machine Learning Agents (ML-Agents).
+In this repository, Deep Q-Learning is applied to Banana Navigation using Unity Machine Learning Agents (ML-Agents).

 After successful training, the agent will behave similar to the one below: